Dernière mise à jour: 24 mai 2024

 Your device Android meet a Wifi authentication problem ?
-Don't worry.
+Do not worry.
 This problem is not that serious, and in most cases it can be easily fixed.

 Let's see why this is happening and how we can fix it.